djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 Z(s_0)-\hat Z(s_0).
 $$

-Kriging chooses the weights so that the variance
+Kriging chooses the weights to minimize

 $$
-\operatorname{Var}
+\mathrm{Var}
 \left[
 Z(s_0)-\hat Z(s_0)
 \right]
 $$

-is as small as possible under the assumed spatial model.
+under the assumed spatial model.

 ### Why not just use the nearest observation?

-The nearest point may be useful, but it is not necessarily sufficient.
+The nearest observation may be informative, but it is not necessarily sufficient.

 Several observations may jointly contain information about the target.

-However, kriging also recognizes that nearby observations can be redundant with one another.
+Kriging also accounts for redundancy among nearby observations.
 Two points almost on top of each other do not provide twice as much independent information as one point.

-This is one reason kriging differs from simple distance weighting.
+This is one reason kriging differs from simple distance-based weighting.

 ![Kriging geometry](../../assets/spatial_statistics/kriging/01_kriging_geometry.png)

----

-## 2. Ordinary kriging
+## Ordinary kriging

 Ordinary kriging assumes that the mean is: